The Right Accounting System Earns its Keep

 Not all accounting systems are equal, especially in our current environment where different technologies can either work together or fight each other.
 A good accounting system is critical in helping you run your office efficiently.
 It's also essential for patient insurance processing and managing your financials.
 An accounting system should be selected based on your needs and should be specific to running a professional practice.

-by Mike Whitmer in Money Management on Thursday, November 7, 2019
+Posted in Credit Card Processing on Thursday, November 7, 2019

 Basic System Features

 Whatever accounting system you choose, you’ll need certain common components that are considered table stakes.